wilco42/awesome-steamdeck/README.md

     - [MangoHUD](https://github.com/flightlessmango/MangoHud) - Overlay for monitoring system stats
         - [GOverlay](https://github.com/benjamimgois/goverlay) - Overlay manager
             - GOverlay contains `vkBasalt` - enables vibrancy/reshade options
-        - [Unlock Steak Deck](https://christitus.com/unlock-steam-deck/) - Instructions on how to install `yay` to install GOverlay
+        - [Unlock Steam Deck](https://christitus.com/unlock-steam-deck/) - Instructions on how to install `yay` to install GOverlay
         - PSA: All Arch User Repository apps installed via `yay` or `pacman` will be wiped on SteamOS updates
     - [Shader Cache Killer](https://github.com/scawp/Steam-Deck.Shader-Cache-Killer) - Allows you to manage Shader Caches stored in your internal storage.
 Handy for 64GB owners who are running out of space on their Steam Deck.
     - File Transfer to/from Steam Deck